Wrecks on South Carolina roads kill 4 during weekend

 South Carolina Department of Public Safety officials said there were four road deaths reported during this past weekend.

-Officials said all of the deaths occurred on U.S. routes, S.C. roads and secondary roads.
+Officials said three of the deaths occurred on U.S. routes, S.C. roads and secondary roads and another occurred on an interstate.

-In one of the deaths, officials said seat belt use was unknown.
-One person who died was reportedly wearing a seat belt.
-One wreck resulted in two deaths in Lexington County, which involved the deaths of an unhelmeted motorcyclist and an unhelmeted motorcycle passenger.
+In one of the deaths, officials said a seat belt was not used.
+One person who died was an unhelmeted motorcyclist.
+Two others who died were pedestrians.

-One hundred and three pedestrians have been killed compared to 86 during the same time period in 2015.
-So far 109 motorcyclists have been killed compared to 112 this time in 2015.
-Twenty bicyclists have died in 2016 compared to 14 this time last year.
+According to DPS, 113 pedestrians have been killed compared to 89 during the same time period in 2015.
+So far 113 motorcyclists have been killed compared to 118 this time in 2015.
+Twenty bicyclists have died in 2016 compared to 15 this time last year.

 Comments